joleonar/DataCleaning/CodeBook.md

   - fBodyGyro was labeled as "FreqBodyGyr": Describe Body Giroscope in frequency.
   - X, Y and Z refer to the components X Y and Z of the variables

-8. A file called "Tidy_Data_S.txt" was created and uploaded.
+8. A file called "Tidy_DataS_1.txt" was created and uploaded.
 This file contain 10299 rows and 81 columns as it was described above.
 (Activities using descriptive names + Subject + 79 variables related with "mean" and "standard deviation").
 Data set was labeled set with descriptive variable names.
 There was found a typo in some of the names (i.e. fBodyBodyAccJerkMag).
 There was manually changed by fBodyAccJerkMag in "features.txt" file.

-9. In the las part of the project there was selected variables there was created  independent tidy data set with the average of each variable for each activity and each subject.
+9. In the last part of the project there created  independent tidy data set with the average of each variable for each activity and each subject.
+Tha data set loaded is called "Tidy_DataS_2.txt" contain 180 rows and 81 columns as it was described above.